mhernandezit/capstone-anomaly/TESTING_GUIDE.md

 # BGP Event Testing - Quick Start Guide

-## 🚀 Publishing Data to Your BGP Anomaly Detection System
+## 🚀 Publishing Data to the BGP Anomaly Detection System

-Your system is now set up with a comprehensive testing framework.
-Here's how to start publishing BGP events to test your anomaly detection pipeline.
+The system is configured with a comprehensive testing framework.
+This guide demonstrates how to publish BGP events to test the anomaly detection pipeline.

 ## Current System Status